Try out the Thermal Hotspot Montecatini in Italy

 Road safety Italy / your country

-A few of these spa baths are closed today, whereas others have been renovated and are in use as highly popular retreats and symbols of their glorious past.
-It is possible for visitors to buy a day pass to get access to enjoy the spa treatments here.
+A few of these spa baths are closed today, whereas others have been renovated and used as highly popular retreats and symbols of their glorious past.
+Visitors can buy a day pass to get access to enjoy the spa treatments here.

-The thermal offers are based on various types of treatments.
-The thermal baths specialise in everything from hydropinic therapy, mud treatments, mud-bath treatments, inhalations and thermal water drinking to thermal rehabilitation treatments, hydro-massages, slimming and well-being programmes.
+The thermal offers include various types of treatments.
+The thermal baths specialise in everything from hydroponic therapy, mud treatments, mud-bath treatments, inhalations and thermal water drinking to thermal rehabilitation treatments, hydro-massages, slimming and well-being programmes.

-End of the 19th century and beginning of the 20th century was the time of the Belle Époque in Montecatini.
+The end of the 19th century and beginning of the 20th century was the time of the Belle Époque in Montecatini.
 Culture and art flourished and influenced the architectural style.
 Montecatini became a popular place to visit for renowned personalities.
-Today you can see the names of famous people who have visited the small town in the pavement of Viale Giuseppe Verdi when you do the Walk of Fame.
+Today, you can see the names of famous people who have visited the small town on the pavement of Viale Giuseppe Verdi when you do the Walk of Fame.

-The Liberty style or Art Nouveau is visible in many places from spas to hotels.
-The Terme Tamerici is a fine example with the interior decorations in Art Nouveau style.
-An outstanding example of an establishment in its finest Art Nouveau style is the oldest thermal establishment, the Tettuccio Thermal resort.
+The Liberty style or Art Nouveau is visible in many places, from spas to hotels.
+The Terme Tamerici is a fine example of the interior decorations in the Art Nouveau style.
+An outstanding example of an establishment in its finest Art Nouveau style is the oldest thermal establishment, the Tettuccio Thermal Resort.

-The place has existed since the 13th century, but the Florentine architect Ugo Giovannozzi restored the buildings in the beginning of the 19th century.
-You will notice the lavishly decorated entrance with the Liberty overhang as well as the elaborate ceiling of the large hall together with many other architectural details.
-It has been named Temple of the European Thermal Energy!
+The place has existed since the 13th century, but the Florentine architect Ugo Giovannozzi restored the buildings at the beginning of the 19th century.
+You will notice the lavishly decorated entrance with the Liberty overhang, as well as the elaborate ceiling of the large hall, with many other architectural details.
+It has been named the Temple of the European Thermal Energy!

-When you visit Montecatini, ascending to Montecatini Alto, way above the thermal Montecatini Terme, is just the icing of the cake.
-You take the small funicular, running since 1898, with a steep final climb to the summit of the mountain rising above the plain.
-The ascent allows for breathtaking views of the landscape with its solid olive trees, scattered orchards and pastel shaded rooftops.
+When you visit Montecatini, ascending to Montecatini Alto, way above the thermal Montecatini Terme, is just the icing on the cake.
+You take the small funicular, running since 1898, with a steep final climb to the summit, rising above the plain.
+The ascent allows for breathtaking landscape views, with its solid olive trees, scattered orchards and pastel-shaded rooftops.

-Montecatini Alto is the charming hilltop town accessible by a winding road or by the funicular running every half hour.
-The place was once a medieval castle, the Tramontana Castle, which you can see the remains of on one of the two hilltops overlooking beautiful Tuscan scenery.
+Montecatini Alto is a charming hilltop town accessible by a winding road or the funicular running every half hour.
+The place was once a medieval castle, the Tramontana Castle, of which you can see the remains on one of the two hilltops overlooking beautiful Tuscan scenery.
 Other intriguing sites in Montecatini Alto include the church of St. Peter, the Bell Tower, the Clock Tower and the old Church of the Carmine.

-The old medieval village features enticing narrow streets and a centrally located Piazza Giuseppe Giusti where people gather during the day in the small local restaurants and cafés.
+The old medieval village features enticing narrow streets and a centrally located Piazza Giuseppe Giusti, where people gather in the small local restaurants and cafés.

-If you feel like hiking to the very top instead of taking the funicular, you can do a 3 hour roundtrip to Montecatini Alto.
-In Monticatini Terme, you will start out taking the path to the right of the funicular station.
+If you feel up to hiking to the top instead of taking the funicular, you can do a 3-hour roundtrip to Montecatini Alto.
+In Montecatini Terme, you will start by taking the path to the right of the funicular station.
 You may ask for a map at the tourist office.

 Read more about day trips in Tuscany: San Gimignano – Who Built the Ancient Skyline in Italy? and Best Things to Do in Florence in 3 Days out!